 If you've used only a small part of the butternut squash for this recipe - or any other - and don't know what to do with the rest, you can freeze it for about 6 months.

 Just slice the raw butternut and flash-freeze it on a baking sheet lined with parchment paper.
-Then, when it comes the time to fry the butternut squash slices, transfer them from the freezer into the fridge.
+Then, when it comes time to fry the squash slices just transfer them from the freezer into the fridge.

-Then, once it's been dried, you can cook the squash as described above!
+Then, once it's been dried, you can prep and cook the squash as I described above!

 FAQS ABOUT THIS FRIED SQUASH RECIPE